Why we still need physical bases in a digital world

 People that meet on LinkedIn still often arrange to meet in person before committing to any shared venture.
 Businesses bring people together for workshops and conferences.
 Hobbyists, artists, support groups and others try to meet regularly to make meaningful connections.

-What happens when we come together?
+What happens when we come together and collaborate?

 Place matters for collaboration.
 Complex ideas need proximity so that people can have bump encounters that lead to big things and can eye-ball each other to help generate trust.
 Communication becomes richer as we utilise body language and tones of voice to convey nuances and emotions.